LF-digitala-kanaler/LFDS/content/components/web/data-visualization/graphsandcharts.md

       LFUI provides a few scales to choose from that will color your visual data according to the visual profile of Länsförsäkringar.
 The visual identity set a prefereble scale of blue or red.
-Below we have set diffrens set to make it the same for att graphs.
+Below we have set different set to make it the same for all graphs.

-      Color sets
+      #### Color sets

+      Here are the latest sets of colors to use.
+We are going to update the colors to set colors furder apart from

-      * Blue colors - 10 pcs
+      * Blue colors - 10 colors

-      * Red colors - 10 pcs
+      * Red colors - 10 colors

       * Blue to red - 16 colors